-At acceptance testing, the sensitivity value for each collimator should be compared with the manufacturer's worst-case value, allowance being made for the accuracy with which the activity can be determined.
+The sensitivity value for each collimator should be compared with the manufacturer's worst-case value, allowance being made for the accuracy with which the activity can be determined.

 If a sensitivity value is obtained that is 10% or more below the manufacturer's worst-case value for the collimator in question, the collimator should be checked for damage and action initiated through the manufacturer's representative with a view to its replacement.